narkeeso/ember-validator/README.md

 creditCard.validate().get('isValid'); // true
 ```

-Add Ember.Validator.Support to any Ember.Object and create a validations with properties to validate and an array of rules defined as strings.
+Add Ember.Validator.Support to any Ember.Object and create validations with properties to validate and an array of rules defined as strings.

 ### Custom Validation